RuiRioPina/LAPR2-20-21/docs/SprintB/US_3/US_3.md

 **From the specifications document:**

 >	When a new client comes, the receptionist needs to register them in the application.
 In order to do so the receptionist needs the following information: In case of a new client, the receptionist registers the client in the application.

-To register a client, the receptionist needs the following information : client’s citizen card number, National Healthcare Service (NHS) number, birth date, sex, Tax Identification number (TIF), phone number, e-mail and name.
+> To register a client, the
+receptionist needs the following information : client’s citizen card number, National Healthcare Service (NHS) number, birth date, sex, Tax Identification number (TIF), phone number, e-mail and name.

->	As long as it is not published, access to the task is exclusive to the employees of the respective organization.

 **From the client clarifications:**

-> **Question:** Which is the unit of measurement used to estimate duration?
+> **Question:** What parameter (asked by the receptionist) should the system use to create the password of the new client?

 >
-> **Answer:** Duration is estimated in days.
+> **Answer:** The password should be randomly generated.
+It should have ten alphanumeric characters.

 -

-> **Question:** Monetary data is expressed in any particular currency?
->
-> **Answer:** Monetary data (e.g. estimated cost of a task) is indicated in POTs (virtual currency internal to the platform).

 ### 1.3.
 Acceptance Criteria